HomeInsuranceHome Warranty vs Home Insurance: What's The Difference

 You are on the journey toward buying your first home – congratulations!
 Yet, before you dot all the i’s and cross the t’s, your realtor is asking you questions about whether you want any financial tools to protect your investment.

-After all, you will be spending hundreds of thousands of dollars over the next few decades to own your very own piece of land; you definitely want some financial help to keep that investment safe.
+After all, you will be spending hundreds of thousands of dollars over the next few decades to own your very own piece of land; you want some financial help to keep that investment safe.

 Your lender requires you to acquire home insurance before your deal can close, and your real estate agent is likely encouraging you to seek a home warranty in the purchase contract.
 Home insurance and home warranties seem like similar financial tools – because they are.